devopscenter/dcUtils/paws-README.md

   * Run the 'ls' command on the web1 and web2 instances for the client1 account:  `paws -p client1 -x web1,web2 'ls'`
   * Run the 'w' command on instances tagged as Env=dev for the client1 account:  `paws -p client1 -t Env=dev 'w'`
   * Run the 'date' command on instances tagged as Name=db1 for the default account:  `paws -t Name=db1 'date'`
+  * Check your ssh access to each of the hosts: `paws -p client1 [-r REGION] -x`

 ## Note:
 For bulk commands to run you will either need to configure ssh to not prompt for unknown hosts, or add all possible hosts to known_hosts.

-An easy way to check for this is to issue an informational command such as
-  * `paws -p client1 'cat /var/run/reboot-required'`

-If there are any errors then you'll need to either connect to each host that has an error (to add to the known_hosts file) or configure ssh to not prompt for a new host.
+If there are any errors with an ssh login that can not be cleared by checking the host access, then you'll need to either connect to each host that has an error (to add to the known_hosts file) or configure ssh to not prompt for a new host.
 To do the latter add this line to the end of the ~/.ssh/config:
   * `Host *
       StrictHostKeyChecking no`